|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Mentaiko France is a Japanese fusion baked good of French bread, or a baguette, garnished with a mixture of cream cheese and mentaiko cod roe, or caviar.

 There are two types of mentaiko that you can choose from for this recipe, either a plain salted version, which is known as tarako and a spicy version known as karashi mentaiko.
-For this recipe, I've used karashi mentaiko or the spicier cod roe which I prefer.
-More information on mentaiko and tarako are available in this Japanese Ingredient Spotlight: Mentaiko.
+For this recipe, we used karashi mentaiko.
+More information on mentaiko and tarako are available in this Japanese ingredient spotlight: Mentaiko.

 - 10 to 12 slices of french bread or little crostini (baguette slices)